Aunt Vadge: yeast infection, now yellow discharge – what is happening?

 If you feel that your concerns are not being addressed adequately by your current healthcare provider, you might also want to consider speaking to a My Vagina vulvovaginal specialist naturopath who could offer a different perspective on your symptoms and potential treatments.

 Remember that you know your body best, and if something doesn’t feel right, it’s always okay to seek further help.
-Persist until you find a healthcare professional who takes your concerns seriously and provides you with the support you need to feel better.
+Persist until you find a healthcare professional who takes your concerns seriously and provides the support you need to feel better.

 Take care,